tacobayle/nestedVsphere8/README.md

 - vsphere_tanzu_alb_wo_nsx deploys a nested vSphere with Tanzu (VDS use case) and NSX ALB on the top
 - vsphere_nsx deploys a nested vSphere included NSX (overlay use case)
 - vsphere_nsx_alb deploys a nested vSphere included NSX (overlay use case) and NSX ALB on the top
-- vsphere_nsx_alb_telco deploys a nested vSphere included NSX (overlay use case) and NSX ALB (vCenter Cloud) with BGP between Service Engines and tiers 0 - TKGm is included and configured with the top of this along with AKO
+- vsphere_nsx_alb_telco deploys a nested vSphere included NSX (overlay use case) and NSX ALB (vCenter Cloud) with BGP between Service Engines and tiers 0 - TKGm is included and configured on the top of this along with AKO

 ## How to consume this repo? - Prerequisites
 The starting point to consume this repo is to have a K8s cluster to deploy the following: